anionDev/ProjectTemplates/Templates/Conventions/RepositoryStructure/CommonProjectStructure.md

 It is expected that the file `GenerateReference.py` is a python3-script which generates or updates the reference in `GeneratedReference` and exits with a non-zero-exitcode if at least one error occurs.

+### `ReferenceContent`

+The folder `ReferenceContent` must contain a reference for the code-unit.
+The content of this folder is the source of the `GeneratedReference`-folder.
+The `ReferenceContent`-folder must be committed.

 ### `GeneratedReference`

-It is expected that after running `GenerateReference.py` the folder `GeneratedReference` contains a `index.html` containing a html-reference about the unittest based on `ReferenceContent`.
+It is expected that after running `GenerateReference.py` the folder `GeneratedReference` contains an `index.html`-file containing a html-reference about the code-unit on `ReferenceContent`.
 The `GeneratedReference`-folder does not have to be committed.

-### `ReferenceContent`

-The folder `ReferenceContent` must contain a reference for the code-unit.
-The `GeneratedReference`-folder must be committed.

 ### `Build.py`